-How to DIY Get Rid of Bedbugs Naturally
+Bedbugs: How to DIY to Get Them Out and Stay Out Naturally

 It was a silly bedtime rhyme we said when we were kids—a line that meant nothing to me other than it was funny.
 Goodnight, sleep tight and don’t let the bedbugs bite!
 Years later, I would learn that bedbugs are real and no laughing matter.